Getting started with the Conviso CLI

 The CLI is a command-line interface tool to interact with Conviso Platform.
 The primary goal of the CLI is to be a developer friendly tool which brings the functionality of Conviso Platform into your development workflow.

-You can use the CLI locally and also inside your CI/CD to be able to use the following features:
+You can use the CLI locally and also within your CI/CD to be able to use the following features:

-- Set policies to block the pipeline depending on different criteria;
+• Set policies to block the pipeline depending on different criterias;

 Install the Conviso CLI